-HOPS has a database based in MS SQL running on Microsoft Small Business Server.
-The database was out of support and despite a relatively simple application, is had over 100 tables and over 400 stored procedures and functions.
+HOPS had a MS SQL database running on Microsoft Small Business Server.
+The database was out of support and despite a relatively simple application it was grossly over complicated with over 100 tables and over 400 stored procedures and functions.

 Despite the legacy database issues, initial releases of the client portal were commended and I gradually layered more and more features onto the application to the clients wishes.

-The project was a huge success and gained positive feedback from many of the clients customers.
+The project was a success and gained positive feedback from many of the clients customers.